tbebekis/AxBcAdmin/README.md

 - start, restart or stop the BC service
 - configure any available setting
 - configure Database Credentials
+- export and import BC License

 ## How AxBcAdmin works

 Just uncompress the `AxBcAdmin.zip` file somewhere in the Business Central server machine and then run the AxBcAdmin.exe.

 This application searches [Window Services](https://en.wikipedia.org/wiki/Windows_service) of the local machine, collects any service with a name starting as `Microsoft Dynamics 365 Business Central Server` and displays these services in a grid.

+This application reads the `CustomeSettings.config` file and creates an input control for any setting it founds in the file.
+It also splits settings into Categories.
+Each Category is displayed in its own tab page.

 The administrator may select a BC service to start, restart, stop or edit its configuration.
 This application writes any setting change directly to `CustomeSettings.config` file.